Tuition & Fees

 Other Forms of Aid

-Program grants are given to students majoring in selected fields.
+Program grants are awarded to students majoring in selected fields.

 LAU competitions awards are granted to new students who have previously participated in and won a competition that took place at LAU.